 Louisville and Nashville Historical Society

-EXCELLENT ON-LINE USGS HISTORIC MAPS OVERLAY TOOL:
+EXCELLENT ON-LINE USGS HISTORICAL TOPO MAPS OVERLAY TOOL:

-Some of the older (1800’s) maps may not be as accurate for some areas as are current USGS maps; the historic maps after 1900 generally are more accurate.
+NOTE: Some of the older (1800’s) maps may not be as accurate for some areas as are current USGS maps; the historic maps after 1900 generally are more accurate.
 In some instances, the older maps were not well geo-referenced.
 They provide good information, but the features on the maps may not line up exactly with today’s features.
 The very old maps are fine for using, but you may need to mentally shift them a little to line up with known features on the current map (for example, the route of a creek on an older map may be shifted a little from its true current course).